Workplace Neurodiversity Coaching

 It varies widely, depending on the issues that the individual faces.
 All coaching includes questions and time for reflection as well as education on the psychology and (very basic) neuroscience of ADHD.

-All coaches complete a minimum of six sessions.
+All coaches complete a minimum of twelve sessions.
 During the first session, we will work together to identify the main challenges the coachee faces and decide what the first goal is and off we go…

 Homework and reading suggestions are also provided.